 MySQL provides connectivity for client applications developed in the Java programming language with MySQL Connector/J. Connector/J implements the Java Database Connectivity (JDBC) API, as well as a number of value-adding extensions of it.
 It also supports the new X DevAPI.

 MySQL Connector/J is a JDBC Type 4 driver, implementing the JDBC 4.2 specification.
 The Type 4 designation means that the driver is a pure Java implementation of the MySQL protocol and does not rely on the MySQL client libraries.
-See Chapter 2, Connector/J Versions, and the MySQL and Java Versions They Require for compatibility information.
+See Chapter 2, Compatibility with MySQL and Java Versions for compatibility information.